 Follow a journey of human history in the Sevenoaks district…

-Collection highlights include Roman jewellery, a mammoth tooth, an 18th century cricket bat, dinosaur bones, a printing press, and an embroidery made by WWII evacuees.
+Collection highlights include a mammoth tooth, Roman jewellery, medieval floor tiles, an early cricket bat, a printing press, and an embroidery made by WW2 evacuees.

-A changing programme of exhibitions and activities means there is often something new to see or do.
+A changing programme of exhibitions and activities means that even though the museum is small, there is often something new to see or do.

-Young visitors can measure themselves against a dinosaur footprint, try on historical costumes, and play with puzzles and building bricks.
+Our youngest visitors can try on historical costumes, or play with puzzles and building bricks.

 There are discovery drawers, quiz sheets, and an oral history telephone to hear about the lives of local tradespeople.